Principal series representations of Iwahori-Hecke algebras for Kac-Moody groups over local fields: Bernstein-Lusztig presentation of Iwahori-Hecke algebras

 If $W_0$ is a Coxeter group, a \textbf{Coxeter generating set} is a set $\SCC_0$ such that $(W_0,\SCC_0)$ is a Coxeter system.
 Let $(W_0,\SCC_0)$ be a Coxeter system and $\RCC_0=\{w.s.w^{-1}|w\in W_0,s\in \SCC_0\}$ be its set of reflections.
 A \textbf{reflection subgroup of} $W_0$ is a group of the form $W_1=\langle \RCC_1\rangle$ for some $\RCC_1\subset \RCC_0$.
 For $w\in W_0$, set $N_{\RCC_0}(w)=\{r\in \RCC_0|rw^{-1}<w^{-1} \}$ {$N_{\RCC_0}(w)$}.
 By \cite[3.3]{dyer1990reflection} or \cite[1]{dyer1991bruhat}, if $\SCC(W_1)=\{r\in \RCC_0|N_{\RCC_0}(r)\cap W_1=\{r\}\}$, then $(W_1,\SCC(W_1))$ is a Coxeter system.

 Let $(W_0,\SCC_0)$ be a Coxeter system.
 The \textbf{rank of }$(W_0,\SCC_0)$ is $|\SCC_0|$.

-\begin{remark} \begin{enumerate} \item The rank of a Coxeter group is not well defined.
+\begin{remark} \begin{enumerate} \item The rank of a Coxeter group is not well-defined.
 For example, by \cite[3]{muhlherr2005isomorphism}, if $k\in \Ne$ and $n=4(2k+1)$ then the dihedral group of order $n$ admits Coxeter generating sets of order $2$ and $3$.
 However by \cite{radcliffe1999rigidity}, all the Coxeter generating sets of the infinite dihedral group have cardinal $2$.

 \item Using \cite[IV 1.8 Proposition 7]{bourbaki1981elements} we can prove that if $(W_0,\SCC_0)$ is a Coxeter system of infinite rank, then every Coxeter generating set of $W_0$ is infinite.

 \item Reflection subgroups of finite rank Coxeter groups are not necessarily of finite rank.
 Indeed, let $W_0$ be the Coxeter group generated by the involutions $s_1,s_2,s_3$, with $s_is_j$ of infinite order when $i\neq j\in \llbracket 1,3\rrbracket$.
 Let $W_0'=\langle s_1,s_2\rangle\subset W_0$ and $\RCC_1=\{ws_3w^{-1}|w\in W_0'\}\subset \RCC_0$.
 Then $W_1=\langle \RCC_1 \rangle$ has infinite rank.
 Indeed, let $\psi:W_0\rightarrow W_0'$ be the group morphism defined by $\psi_{|W'_0}=\Id_{W'_0}$ and $\psi(s_3)=1$.
 Then $\RCC_1\subset \ker \psi$.
 Thus $s_3$ appears in the reduced writing of every nontrivial element of $W_1$.
 By \cite[Corollary 1.4.4]{bjorner2005combinatorics} if $r\in \RCC_1$, then the unique element of $N_{\RCC_0}(r)$ containing an $s_3$ in its reduced writing is $r$.
 Thus $\SCC(W_1)\supset \RCC_1$ is infinite. \end{enumerate}